ePADD/epadd/README.md

 *Installing ePADD on Windows*

-Please download the latest ePADD distribution *.exe file from https://github.com/epadd.
+Please download the latest ePADD distribution file (.exe) from https://github.com/ePADD/epadd/releases/.
 You will need to have Java 1.7 or later installed on your machine for ePADD to work properly.
 When you run ePADD for the first time, a directory for the Appraisal Module is created to store working files.
 When ePADD starts up, it checks this directory and relies upon it to resume earlier work.
 If the software does not locate this directory, ePADD will create it.
 The ePADD Appraisal Module directory is located at c:\users\<username>\epadd-appraisal.
-In order for functionality for authority reconciliation to function correctly, you must also separately download the reconciliation features (epadd-settings.zip), accessible via https://github.com/epadd.
+In order for functionality for authority reconciliation to function correctly, you must also separately download the configuration files (epadd-settings.zip), accessible via https://github.com/ePADD/epadd/releases/.
 Once downloaded, unzip this file into your user directory (c:\users\<username>\).
 Note: This directory houses many customizable files discussed further elsewhere in the user guide, and also includes a file, “config.PROPERTIES,” which can be edited to update the contact information for your repository’s Administrator in case of system errors.
 Depending on your network permissions, you may be asked to allow ePADD access to your internet connection. ePADD requires an internet connection to download email from an email account using the IMAP protocol.
 Upon running ePADD, the application icon  will appear in the Windows Taskbar.
 Right-click on this icon at any point to open an ePADD window or to quit ePADD.

 *Installing ePADD on OSX*

-Please download the latest ePADD distribution *.dmg file from https://github.com/epadd.
+Please download the latest ePADD distribution file (.dmg) from https://github.com/ePADD/epadd/releases/.
 When you run ePADD for the first time, a directory for the Appraisal Module is created to store working files.
 When ePADD starts up, it checks this directory and relies upon it to resume earlier work.
 If the software does not locate this directory, ePADD will create it.
 The ePADD Appraisal Module directory is located at Macintosh HD/Users/<username>/epadd-appraisal.
-In order for functionality related to authority reconciliation to function correctly, you must also separately download the reconciliation features (epadd-settings.zip), accessible via https://github.com/epadd.
+In order for functionality related to authority reconciliation to function correctly, you must also separately download the configuration files (epadd-settings.zip), accessible via https://github.com/ePADD/epadd/releases/.
 Once downloaded, unzip this file into your user directory (Macintosh HD\Users\<username>\).
 This directory houses many customizable files discussed further elsewhere in the user guide, and also includes a file, “config.properties,” which can be edited to update the contact information for your repository’s Administrator in case of system errors.
 Depending on upon your network permissions, you may be asked to allow ePADD access to your internet connection. ePADD requires an internet connection to download email from an email account using the IMAP protocol.
 In Mac OSX, the application icon  will appear in the OSX Finder Toolbar.
 Right-click on this icon at any point to open an ePADD window or to quit ePADD.